Have you ever wondered how bestselling authors can get away with writing the same hero over and over again?

 I’m talking about supplying the same archetypal persona for every protagonist ever written.
-(If you were to change the name, eyes, and hair color, Hero B would read much the same as Hero A.) Call me crazy, but I’ve always thought that authors who keep writing the same archetypal hero lack creativity.
+(If you were to change the name, eyes, and hair color, Hero B would read like Hero A.) Call me crazy, but I’ve always thought that authors who keep writing the same archetypal hero lack creativity.

 Eventually, of course, my “creativity argument” was disproved, so I drew the conclusion that these authors were so busy fulfilling their own fantasies that they didn’t give a rat’s fanny about what their readers wanted.

 But that logic didn’t make sense, either.
 After all, readers seemed to keep putting these authors on bestseller lists.